go-task/task/docs/usage.md

 ```
 Release your project to github

-Please make sure that you have set GITHUB_TOKEN before starting
+Please make sure that you have set GITHUB_TOKEN before starting.
 ```

-*showing the detailed description will not execute the command*
+Please note: *showing the detailed description will not execute the command*

 ## Silent mode